Nubo318/sandboxels/README.md

 # Sandboxels Ketchup Mod
+Due to the mod manager update, this fork is now unused.
+To use the updated Ketchup Mod, click the "Mods" button in Sandboxels and add "ketchup_mod.js".
 A ketchup mod of the falling sand game Sandboxels.
 Sandboxels is made by slweeb.

 # Additions